cponcej/awesome-tech/docs/interview_preparation_guide.md

 - [The Interview Secret HR Doesn't Want You To Know...](https://www.linkedin.com/pulse/interview-secret-hr-doesnt-want-you-know-j-t-o-donnell)
 - [Rejection: It's not about you](https://www.linkedin.com/pulse/rejection-its-you-jay-kaufmann)
 - [What To Write In A Thank You Email After Your Interview](http://www.careerealism.com/thank-you-email-after-interview/)
+- [7 Career Regrets To Let Go Of In 2016](https://www.linkedin.com/pulse/7-career-regrets-let-go-2016-j-t-o-donnell) Everyone has regrets.
+Especially, when it comes to our careers.
+We all make mistakes we wish we could take back.
+We all have things we wish we could do over.
+Here are seven career regrets you need to let go of in 2016.

 ![marla_singer_phone](images/marla_singer_phone.gif)